hplush/hplush.dev/ethical.md

 * All code should by **open-sources by default**.
 We should have good reasons if we need to close any component.
 * We should **document all protocols** used in an application.
 * **We are making mistakes.** We should not be afraid of uncomfortable questions and even promote discussions about our problems.
 On the other hand, we should not blame anyone from the team for mistakes.

-## Balance between short and long-term

-* **We should be realistic.** We should respect current standards, trends, and popular platforms.
-* **We should prefer natural growth** since it will allow us to have simple monetization models.
-* **We should think about future.** How will our data be accessible after ten years?